 Facha comes from the Italian word “faccia” which means face.
-So, the direct translation would be to “to have face”.
+So, the direct translation would be “to have faced”.

 It can also be used as an adjective for a good-looking person, and then it would be fachero (male) or fachera (female).

-If someone tells you you are flashero (male) or flashera (female) it means that they think you are being dramatic or not realist about something you are saying.
+If someone tells you you are flashero (male) or flashera (female) it means that they think you are being dramatic or not realistic about something you are saying.

-Cheto refers to somebody wealthy, economically well-off or high-class, but sometimes also with a negative sound to it as somebody narcissist or that think they are better than the rest.
+Cheto refers to somebody wealthy, economically well-off, or high-class.
+But sometimes it also with a negative sound to it as somebody narcissist or that thinks they are better than the rest.

-Cheto can also be used about things or products that is of very good quality.
+Cheto can also be used for things or products that are of very good quality.

-Trucho refers to something being fake or with lack of quality.
+Trucho refers to something being fake or with a lack of quality.